Back to School Sale: $100 OFF Sitewide Shop now

 Do Epilators Hurt How to Make Epilator Less Painful

-Almost everyone considering using an epilator to eliminate objectionable hairs from their bodies want to know how much pain they should expect.
+Almost everyone considering using an epilator to eliminate objectionable hairs from their bodies wants to know how much pain they should expect.
 Unless you are new to these tools, your concern when trying to get one will most likely be to select a brand that promises the least pain.
 That’s because the mechanism of action of epilators cannot guarantee nearly painlessness.
 These handheld, tweezer-mouthed, rolling devices, though effective, can hurt so badly.

 But isn’t life itself a blend of pain and pleasure?
 Do we then summarily dismiss an effective gadget just because it comes with momentary discomfort?
 These are the fundamental questions that this article seeks to address.
 Beyond establishing what is already an open secret, I will help you decide whether the pain that comes with using an epilator is worth it.
-Also, if you want helpful tips on easing this pain, here is where you would find them too.
+Also, if you want helpful tips on easing this pain, here is where you can find them, too.

 Perhaps you are reading about epilators for the first time; I will help you understand what they are and how they function.
 So, let’s kickstart by reviewing what epilators are.